 Most hosts offer some degree of guaranteed uptime as part of their hosting package as a lure to potential customers.
-Whether or not you should trust that guarantee, and use it to choose your web host, is up for debate.
+Whether or not you should trust that guarantee is up for debate.

 A Closer Look At Guaranteed Uptime

 The most common level of guaranteed uptime mentioned in promotional materials is, by far, 99%.

 This might sound like a nearly bulletproof level of uptime for your website, but once you crunch the numbers, the picture isn't quite as rosy.

 Mathematically, 99% Uptime Can Mean a Lot of Downtime